 Indigo pigment grows naturally in the leaves of a large number of plant species from around the world.
-This plant, Persecaria Tinctoria, also know as Polygonum Tinctorum, has been a staple source of blue in East Asia for millenia.
+This plant, Persecaria Tinctoria, also know as Polygonum Tinctorum, has been a staple source of blue in East Asia for millennia.
 It is known for being relatively easy to grow.
-All it needs is lots of sunshine, plenty of water, and some food.
+It thrives in full sun, rich soil and moderate water.